Guidance for everyone

 Hand hygiene resources

 The Health Quality and Safety Commission New Zealand has produced a range of resources supporting preventing the spread of infections through good hand hygiene.
+Hand washing guidance and resources are also available on the hand washing page of this website.

 Antibiotic amnesty information